 A video from the Extreme Ice Survey in which Dr. Tad Pfeffer and photographer Jim Balog discuss the dynamics of the Columbia glacier's retreat in recent years through this time-lapse movie.
 Key point: glacier size is being reduced not just by glacial melting but due to a shift in glacial dynamics brought on by climate change.

-In this TED talk, Wall Street Journal science columnist Lee Hotz describes the research of the Western Antarctic Ice Sheet (WAIS) Divide project, in which scientists examine ice core records of climate change in the past to find clues to climate change in the future.
+In this TED talk, Wall Street Journal science columnist Lee Hotz describes the research of the Western Antarctic Ice Sheet Divide project, in which scientists examine ice core records of climate change in the past to help us understand climate change in the future.

-This animation describes how citizen observations can document the impact of climate change on plants and animals.
-It introduces the topic of phenology and data collection, the impact of climate change on phenology, and how individuals can become citizen scientists.
+These slide sets (one for the Eastern US and one for the Western US) describe how citizen observations can document the impact of climate change on plants and animals.
+They introduce the topic of phenology and data collection, the impact of climate change on phenology, and how individuals can become citizen scientists.